mtanveer1/AVCrossNet/README.md

 ```bash
 python objective_evaluation.py
 ```
+(Modify config.yaml to include path of ground truths, enhanced and filename prefix)

 ### Misc
 SOTA.md contains references to all state of the art papers implemented in the paper.